gvwilson/buildtogether.tech/src/rules-comfortable/index.md

     and clean my screen.

 A rubber duck.
-:   One of the creators of Unix kept a [%i "debugging!rubber duck" "rubber
+:   One of the creators of Unix kept a rubber duck[%i "debugging!rubber duck" "rubber
-    duck debugging" %]rubber duck[%/i%] next to his computer.
+    duck debugging" %] next to his computer.
 If a bug took more than a few minutes to track down, he put the duck on his desk and explained the problem to it, because speaking out loud forces you to marshal your thoughts, which in turn highlights any contradictions or missed steps that